Regression-aware Continual Learning for Android Malware Detection: Experiments

 \myparagraph{Influence of $\alpha$ and $\beta$.}

-To better analyse the trade-off between classification performance and security regression, we now investigate the influence of PCT’s $\alpha$ and $\beta$ parameters on such metrics.
-We recall that these are the hyperparameters of \cref{eq:PCT}, where the scalar $\alpha$ acts as a base weighting factor applied to all training samples, ensuring a minimum level of distillation, and the scalar $\beta$, instead, adds extra weight to the distillation loss for samples that were correctly predicted by the old model In \autoref{fig:PCT_ablation_NB}, we report the $F_1$ score (left), \nfrgoodware (middle), and \nfrmalware (right) for different configurations of $\alpha$ and $\beta$ in \textit{backward} mode.
+We analyze the trade-off between classification performance and security regression by investigating the influence of PCT’s $\alpha$ and $\beta$ parameters.
+We recall that these are the hyperparameters of PCT, where the scalar $\alpha$ acts as a weighting factor applied to all training samples, ensuring a minimum level of distillation, and the scalar $\beta$ adds extra weight to the distillation loss for samples that were correctly predicted by the old model.
+In \autoref{fig:PCT_ablation_NB}, we report the $F_1$ score (left), \nfrgoodware (middle), and \nfrmalware (right) for different configurations of $\alpha$ and $\beta$ in \textit{backward} mode.
 For both goodware and malware classes, NFR decreases as $\alpha$ and $\beta$ increase.
-Notably, the impact of $\beta$ on NFR becomes less significant at higher $\alpha$ compared to lower ones.
-Furthermore, \autoref{fig:PCT_ablation_NB} (left) illustrates that the $F_1$ score also declines as $\alpha$ increases, while the effect of $\beta$ remains minimal, except for small $\alpha$.
+The impact of $\beta$ on NFR becomes less significant at higher $\alpha$ compared to lower ones.
+Furthermore, the leftmost plot shows that the $F_1$ score also declines as $\alpha$ increases, while the effect of $\beta$ remains minimal, except for small $\alpha$.

 \myparagraph{Influence of Buffer Size.}